 - Create password.
-It’s very important to have a solid password, especially on an exchange as your account will be used to store your bitcoins.
+It’s very important to have a solid password, especially on an exchange as your account will be used to store your ethers.
 Make sure to include a mixture of letters and numbers and make your password memorable.
 In a few cases there won’t be an option to create a password at this stage.
 This will mean one has been randomly generated and in your confirmation email (see next step) there will be a link to change your password.
 Make sure you do this as nothing is more important than the safety of your account.

 - Activate account.
 In the majority of cases the next step is to check your inbox for an account verification email which will include a link to activate your account.
 As mentioned above, for some services this will also be the point at which you set or change your password.

 - Fund account or make payment.
 In most cases, to buy Ethereum you’ll have to transfer money into your account balance, and in other cases you’ll be able to make a direct payment.
 Either way, there are a variety of methods to pay for your ether.
 We’ve summarised them for you here: